This post may contain affiliate links. Please read our disclosure policy.

 - Lighter Swap – Greek yogurt is a great stand-in for sour cream if you’re looking for something a little lighter.

-How to Make Southern Creamy Cucumber Tomato Salad
+What to Serve with Creamy Cucumber and Tomato Salad

 If you have any leftovers (which is rare in my house), store them in an airtight container in the refrigerator.
 This salad is best enjoyed within 1 to 2 days, as the cucumbers and tomatoes will release moisture over time, making it a bit watery.